Decanting Wine Guide: How & When to Decant Wine

 Reason 1: Introducing oxygen into the wine allows flavors and aromas to open up.

-Reason 2: Helps keep any sediment in the wine bottle.
+Reason 2: It helps keep any sediment in the wine bottle.

 Best wine to decant:

-- Inexpensive Reds – helps to flash of any undesirable qualities
+Inexpensive Reds – helps to flash off any undesirable qualities

 Wine that doesn’t need decanting: